 - Empowerment or Affirmation cards: These decks of cards have positive and empowering messages your grad can read daily.
 Using these cards is so much easier than having to come up with positive ideas on their own.
 You can even add a few home-made cards to the deck so that they can take in your inspiring words too.

 - Gym membership: Give the gift of movement.
 Research shows that movement positively impacts people’s moods.
 This will help them learn about the mind-body connection and how important movement is to physical and emotional health.
-It will also help their bones, muscles, and general health since they’ve just spent most of the last 10 months sitting at a desk.

 - Yoga mat and gift card for classes: Yoga is a win-win because it will help your grad practice movement and deep breathing at the same time.
 Both are key in calming the nervous system.
 They can also learn how to shift their attention from their racing thoughts to what’s happening in the present (i.e., mindfulness).
 Fast forward to fall: You can remind them how great they felt during those classes and encourage them to continue.